The Software Selection Process (One-Month Timeline)

 Researched and Written by: Adam Bluemner

-If your company is at the point where you are losing pennies or even dimes on every dollar-earned due to inefficiencies in key businesses processes, there’s no time like the present to make a software change.
+If your company is at the point where you are losing pennies or even dimes on every dollar earned due to inefficiencies in key business processes, there’s no time like the present to make a software change.
+The hardest thing about switching software is often just making the time to do so.

 Need Software Sooner than Later?
 Follow this Plan to Make the Right Call Quickly